KyleAMathews/typefaces/packages/jaldi/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-jaldi" with "fontsource-jaldi"
+>To start using Fontsource, replace in your package.json any instances of "typeface-jaldi" with "fontsource-jaldi".
 >
-> Then change imports from "import 'typeface-jaldi'" to "import 'fontsource-jaldi/latin.css'"
+> Then change imports from "import 'typeface-jaldi'" to "import 'fontsource-jaldi/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.